 Ely Film Society - celebrating and sharing film in all its forms

-Our next film, on WEDNESDAY 23rd November, is Ararat, a Canadian war drama made in 2002.
+Our next film, on MONDAY 17th April, is Tangerines, a war drama from Georgia.

 The screening will commence at 7.30pm.

 Ely Film Society aims to offer a programme of engaging films - foreign, musical, classics and others - to film enthusiasts.

 Film showings, using state of the art digital projection equipment, are held at 7.30 pm in the King's School Lecture Theatre, Old Palace opposite Ely Cathedral.
 They are offered at an annual subscription to members, who may bring guests for a one-off fee.